On this journey I’ve had to cast the courage to care so many times. I’ve wanted to quit, give up, stay with inappropriate people and just stop caring.

 My father came to me in a metaphorical dream last night.
 In my dream, I wanted him sexually (which was never the case but he wanted me to believe that).
 I was in his house still and cleaning something up.
-He was dead in my dream, but came back to life – or so it seemed, came around the corner and was angry.
+He was dead in my dream, but came back to life – or so it seemed.
+He came around the corner and was angry.
 He was holding me accountable for telling his story.
 I felt his rush of anger attack me.

 I boldly said, “In the name of Jesus, stop.”

 In my dream, he vanished.